 That's always great to illustrate that you have gone above and beyond what is expected of nurses.
 Your will to put in extra effort shouldn't be understated.

-Internships: If you interned at a hospital or clinic setting, sharing it on the resume will let employers know that you are aware of safety and regulatory practices.
+Internships: If you interned at a hospital or clinic setting, sharing it on the nurse resume will let employers know that you are aware of safety and regulatory practices.

 References: Recommendation letters provide possible employers with additional information about your work ethic and capabilities from someone who has worked closely with you before.